 I realise that you can go straight to Numbeo to check out the average living cost in Poland.

-However, I thought it’d be helpful to share some information about the cost of living in my city – Gdańsk – and compare my findings with those on numbeo.com.
+However, I thought it’d be helpful to share some information about the cost of living in my city – Łódź – and compare my findings with those on numbeo.com.
+As I lived in Gdańsk for nearly five years, it is inevitable that I will also want to make passing references to the cost of living in this city.

-According to Numbeo, Gdańsk has the highest cost of living index in Poland:
+According to Numbeo, Łódź has the fifth highest cost of living index in Poland (as of January 12, 2026):

 How are the cost of living indices calculated on Numbeo?